jamp-shareable-scripts/jamp/README.md

 `jamp zip --password backup.zip`

 This command will create a zip archive called backup.zip and add all items in the current directory and its subdirectories into it.
+It will also request a password from the user and use this password to encrypt all the files as they are added to the zip archive.